-Trillium are hardy perennials that reach from 15 to 45 cm in height.
+Trillium are hardy perennials.
+They reach from 15 to 45 cm (6 to 18 inches) in height.

-When in bloom, Trillium carry flowers of white, red or pink; these may be single and large, or in whorls depending upon species.
+When in bloom, Trillium plants carry flowers of white, red, or pink.
+These may be single and large, or in whorls depending upon species.

 A commonly grown member of Trillium in the garden is the Wake-Robin.

 Trillium grandiflorum - White trillium by Charles de Martigny.

 It is probably easiest to grow Trillium from plants bought at a garden centre, or from carefully divided plants.
 Plant these roots at about 12 to 15 cm deep (5 to 6 inches).